Security, governance, and compliance for Azure VMware Solution

 Guest virtual machine (VM) identity management: Provide centralized authentication and authorization for Azure VMware Solution guests to provide efficient application management and prevent unauthorized access to business data and processes.
 Manage Azure VMware Solution guests and applications as part of their lifecycle.
 Configure guest VMs to use a centralized identity management solution to authenticate and authorize for management and application use.

 Use a centralized AD DS or Lightweight Directory Access Protocol (LDAP) service for Azure VMware Solution guest VMs and application identity management.
 Be sure the domain services architecture accounts for any outage scenarios, to ensure continued functionality during outages.
-Connect the AD DS implementation with Azure AD for advanced management and a seamless guest authentication and authorization experience.
+Connect the AD DS implementation with Microsoft Entra ID for advanced management and a seamless guest authentication and authorization experience.

 Environment and network security